 Before the nineteenth century the Isle of Dogs was fit only to pasture cows and sheep.
-While London expanded to become an industrial metropolis, the Island remained rural, its peace disturbed slightly by the opening of the West India Docks in 1802.
+So, while London expanded to become an industrial metropolis, the Island remained rural despite the opening of the West India Docks in 1802.

-Stories of bankruptcies, flooding and a terrible explosion lurk behind today’s placid estates of late twentieth-century private housing.
+Stories of bankruptcy, flooding and a terrible explosion lurk behind today’s placid estates of late twentieth-century private housing.

-While most of the original area’s features have been lost to post-War development and changes in the economy, this tour takes in a representative selection of buildings to tell the story of what has been known since the 1850s as Cubitt Town.
+Most of the original Cubitt Town has disappeared to post-War development and changes in the economy.
+But we are able to take in a representative selection of surviving buildings to tell the story of how Cubitt Town woke the sleepy Island.

 Details – Cubitt Wakes the Isle of Dogs